NannyML/nannyml/docs/tutorials/performance_estimation.rst

 However, it can be also be used on the combined *reference* and *analysis* data.
-This might help to build better understanding of the monitored model performance changes on analysis data as it can be then shown in the context of changes of calculated performance on the reference period.
+This might help to build better understanding of the monitored model performance changes on analysis data as it can be then shown in the context of changes of calculated performance in the reference period.

 .. code-block:: python